sandreiadias-ship-it/CYBER-HAWKS/atas/ata-reuniao-01-09-2025.md

 | 03  | Melhorar resumo e introdução no GPA | Toda a equipe | 🔴 A Fazer |
 | 04  | Implementar ajustes sugeridos pelo professor | Toda a equipe | 🔴 A Fazer |

-> ✅ Use ⬜ para “A Fazer” e ⬛ para “Concluído” diretamente no GitHub.

 ---

 ## ✍️ Assinaturas Digitais